Discriminantal bundles, arrangement groups, and subdirect products of free groups: Products of localization homomorphisms

 \section{Products of localization homomorphisms}

-Given an arbitrary arrangement \A, we would like to build a bundle with base $M(\A)$ which is sufficiently twisted to yield a faithful representation of $\pi_1(M).$ For \A\ itself to support a discriminantal bundle requires fairly special circumstances, as we have seen, but \A\ may have several proper subarrangements supporting such bundles.
-Indeed, any rank-two subarrangement, and any rank-three subarrangement supporting a multinet, will have that property.
-We propose to pull back the product of all such discriminantal bundles supported on subarrangements, to obtain a bundle over $M(\A).$
+Given an arbitrary arrangement \A\ of rank at least two, we would like to build a bundle with base $M(\A)$ which is sufficiently twisted to yield a faithful representation of $\pi_1(M)$.
+For \A\ itself to support a discriminantal bundle requires fairly special circumstances, as we have seen, but \A\ may have several proper subarrangements supporting such bundles.
+Indeed, any rank two subarrangement, and any rank three subarrangement supporting a multinet, will have that property.
+We propose to pull back the product of all such discriminantal bundles supported on subarrangements, to obtain a bundle over $M(\A)$.